Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 despite they also deny evil exists based upon moral relativism.
 (Of course, if one believes nothing is

-immoral, then it would be consistent to believe it’s fine for God to allow
+immoral, then it would be consistent to believe it’s fine for God to allow anything

-anything and everything “bad” to happen.
+and everything “bad” to happen.
+If it’s

-If it’s always immoral to judge and condemn others, then it’s also
+always immoral to judge and condemn others, then it’s also immoral to judge and

-immoral to judge and condemn God for anything He does or doesn’t do).
-In this regard, Objectivism isn’t totally
+condemn God for anything He does or doesn’t do).
+In this regard, Objectivism isn’t totally wrong, but definitely

-wrong, but definitely falls short, by properly but selectively perceiving how
+falls short, by properly but selectively perceiving how life need not be

-life need not be miserable all the time, but it passes over how inevitably
+miserable all the time, but it passes over how inevitably we’ll all grow sick

-we’ll all grow sick and die, even if we’ve all lived rational lives by its
+and die, even if we’ve all lived rational lives by its moral code.

 Rand was gravely wrong to